kittykatattack/learningPixi/README.md

 (Request to readers: this is a *living document*.
-If you have any questions about specific details or need any of the content clarified, please create a **issue** in this GitHub repository and I'll update the text with more information.)
+If you have any questions about specific details or need any of the content clarified, please create an **issue** in this GitHub repository and I'll update the text with more information.)

 Setting up